The Lost Warrior (comics): Characters

-Critical Reaction
+Reception

 The Lost Warrior was praised by Publishers Weekly, which felt that "Many little (and perhaps some larger) girls will find this kitty fantasy irresistible".
 School Library Journal praised how "the "manga-inspired" artwork and panels work well with the story.
 The format allows Graystripe's imagination and emotions to be expressed".
 The reviewer felt that the book was too short and had little action.
-Leroy Douresseaux praised both the writing and artwork of the book: "Writer Dan Jolley hits the ground running, showing the chops of a veteran comic book writer by concisely and quickly bringing the reader into Erin Hunter’s world of Warriors...artist James Barry draws in a manner that is similar to animated films."
+Leroy Douresseaux praised both the writing and artwork of the book: "Writer Dan Jolley hits the ground running, showing the chops of a veteran comic book writer by concisely and quickly bringing the reader into Erin Hunter's world of Warriors...artist James Barry draws in a manner that is similar to animated films".